vbotka/ansible-ansible/docs/source/guide.rst

    shell> ansible-playbook ansible.yml -t ma_packages \
                                        -e 'ma_install=true'

 The role and the configuration data in the examples are idempotent.
-Once the installation and configuration have passed there should be no changes reported by *ansible-playbook* when running the playbook repeatedly.
-Disable debug, and install to speedup the playbook
+After the installation and configuration completed there should be no changes reported by *ansible-playbook* when running the playbook repeatedly.
+Disable both debug, and install to speedup the playbook

 .. code-block:: console
    :emphasize-lines: 1